Lilly Supply home

 Mounjaro may cause serious side effects, including:

 Inflammation of the pancreas (pancreatitis).
-Stop using Mounjaro and call your healthcare provider right away if you have severe pain in your stomach area (abdomen) that will not go away, with or without vomiting.
-You may feel the pain from your abdomen to your back.
+Stop using Mounjaro and call your healthcare provider right away if you have severe pain in your stomach area (abdomen) that will not go away, with or without nausea or vomiting.
+Sometimes you may feel the pain from your abdomen to your back.

 Low blood sugar (hypoglycemia).
 Your risk for getting low blood sugar may be higher if you use Mounjaro with another medicine that can cause low blood sugar, such as a sulfonylurea or insulin.
 Signs and symptoms of low blood sugar may include dizziness or light-headedness, sweating, confusion or drowsiness, headache, blurred vision, slurred speech, shakiness, fast heartbeat, anxiety, irritability, or mood changes, hunger, weakness and feeling jittery.